FACULTY OF ECONOMICS AND BUSINESS

 Sustainability

-Throughout its history, the Faculty of Economics and Business, Universitas Airlangga has consistently adapted to meet the changes in educational needs that continue to change, while maintaining its commitment to academic excellence and professional development in the economic field.
+Throughout its history, the Faculty of Economics and Business, Universitas Airlangga has consistently adapted to meet changing educational needs, while maintaining its commitment to academic excellence and professional development in the field of economics.

 1952-1953